 - Shake the jar or stir with a fork.
 That's it.

 - Serve with veggies.
 Dip tastes best after standing for 10 minutes.
 Shake or stir again after.

 - Store: Refrigerate in an airtight container for up to 7 days.

 - Regular yogurt contains more whey than Greek.
 If you have time, strain it in a colander lined with linen towel over a bowl for about 1 hour.
 If not, dip will accumulate more whey on top with time – just stir before serving.

-- I used garlic powder for a subtle garlic flavour.
+- I used garlic powder for a subtle garlic flavor.
 You can use tiny grated garlic clove too.

-- If you are making this ranch dressing mid-winter, dried dill weed would work.
+- Dried vs. fresh herbs: If you are making this ranch dressing mid-winter, dried dill weed would work.
 Obviously not as good as fresh but you will get desired flavour pretty close.